 Michigan State University has an extensive building program, is selfliquidating through payments out of profits.
 The first units built were the Mason-Abbott and Snyder-Phillips dormitories, now converted to women's dorms.
-Next to be built was Shaw Hall, the largest dormitory of its type in the world, and the latest is the Harrison Road group.
-Four of the latter.
-Butterfield, Rather, Bryan and Brody Halls are in use, with three more still to be completed.
+Next to be built was Shaw Hall, the largest dormitory of its type in the world, and the latest is the Harrison Road group which includes Butterfield, Bryan, Rather, Armstrong, Emmons, and Bailey, which are in use, with one more still to be completed, rody hall is centrally located and furnishes dining and recreational facilities for this group of dorms.
 Almost all the rooms were designed for double occupancy, but because of increased enrollment, many rooms contain three men.